AtlasReunited/Rise-Media-Player/README.md

 ### **Download the installer from the download link below or clone the repository to build :) Alpha Preview 2 is out now!**!

 **Rise Media Player** brings all of your media to a whole new level.
-If it's videos, the music stored on your devices, discs or even your favourite streaming services; you'll love our player.
-One library for everything.
-Almost infinite customisability with settings that are second to none.
+Whether it's videos, the music stored on your devices, discs or even your favourite streaming services, you'll love our player!
+Nearly endless user customization, with options that are second to none.
 Stream, browse and explore with Streaming Services - coming soon.

 [Contribute to this Project](https://github.com/Rise-Software/Rise-Media-Player)
 ## Appearance & design

-Created with **WinUI and the latest design ideologies**, **Rise Media Player** is modern while keeping all of the classic features people need.
-We use **WinUI 2.8 Preview** to keep our user interface, clean, modern and consistent with **Windows 11 UI and UX**.
-Although, this app does work on **Windows 10** too.
+Created using **WinUI and the latest design ideologies**, **Rise Media Player** is modern, while keeping all of the classic features people need. **WinUI 2.8 Preview** is used to keep our user interface, clean, modern and consistent.
 We use all of your favourite materials: Mica and Acrylic.
 We use Microsoft's icons and controls as well as some of our own to create a generally native feeling experience.
 Our own controls and icons give users a truly personalised experience, being able to choose their own icon packs and with features like compact mode, you can use it on any *Windows device!* **(go to bottom for more details)**

 ![Alpha Preview 2 Screenshot](https://user-images.githubusercontent.com/74561130/156649276-8dc63e37-bf76-4321-ae7a-4e77f2022c37.png)